 Become a social work leader with a Master of Social Work from the Mandel School.

 Our innovative social work curriculum is led by some of the leading researchers, trainers and practitioners in the field.
 Because we value your commitment to social justice and your lived experiences, we offer you three flexible program formats to achieve your professional goals.
 Our admissions standards are the same across all our MSW formats: online, on-campus and through our intensive weekend option.

 To support your professional and personal lifestyle, we offer three cohort start dates: January, April and August.

 We value inclusive perspectives, and believe that diversity enriches our community of learners.For more information about applying to our online MSW program, visit our admissions page.

 The Mandel School: A Century of Social Work Change Leadership

 When the Mandel School was first chartered in 1915, social work was not yet considered a profession.
 Much has changed over the last 100 years, but our mission remains the same: a steadfast commitment to advancing leadership in social work and nonprofit education to help change lives and communities.

 At the Mandel School, we prepare social work leaders to:

-As an Online Social Work at CWRU student, you’ll have access to the Lillian & Milford Harris Library, the oldest social work library in the country and one of only a handful dedicated to social work literature and scholarship.
-Our dedicated librarians are available online and in person to help you navigate its nearly 45,000 volumes.
+As an online MSW student, you’ll have access to the Lillian & Milford Harris Library, the oldest social work library in the country and one of only a handful dedicated to social work literature and scholarship.
+Our dedicated librarians are available online and in person to help you navigate the library’s nearly 45,000 volumes.

 Accredited by the Council on Social Work Education (CSWE)